- 1. What foreign citizens can legally buy in Italy?

 If you buy a property that is part of a condominium, you will have to pay a condominium tax that will vary depending on the size and type of condominium area.

-The “first home” facilities provided for foreign buyers
+The “first home” benefits provided for foreign buyers

 As mentioned in the previous paragraph, if the property object of the sale turns out to be “first house”, that is house destined to main house, you will pay a reduced tax, of a different amount depending on whether the purchase was made through a private individual, a manufacturing or non-manufacturing undertaking: